marhali/depjack/packages/core/README.md

 #### Dependencies Factory

 Provision of the factory function for each dependency.
 Each function receives the in [the definition](#dependencies-definition) defined dependencies as a object in the first parameter.
+In most cases, it makes sense to specify [dedicated dependency modules](src/factory/from-module-factory.ts) to split the code and reduce the initial size of the application.

 ```ts
 // my-deps-factory.ts